CACI International (NYSE:CACI) Updates FY 2022 Earnings Guidance

 CACI International (NYSE:CACI) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $18.000-$18.830 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $17.030.
+The company provided EPS guidance of $18.000-$18.830 for the period, compared to the Thomson Reuters consensus EPS estimate of $17.030.
 The company issued revenue guidance of $6.20 billion-$6.40 billion, compared to the consensus revenue estimate of $6.31 billion.

-CACI International (NYSE:CACI) last posted its quarterly earnings data on Wednesday, August 11th.
-The information technology services provider reported $5.74 EPS for the quarter, hitting the consensus estimate of $5.74.
-CACI International had a net margin of 7.57% and a return on equity of 17.70%.
-On average, sell-side analysts expect that CACI International will post 18.42 EPS for the current year.
+A number of research firms have recently weighed in on CACI.
+The Goldman Sachs Group cut shares of CACI International from a conviction-buy rating to a buy rating in a report on Tuesday, June 8th.
+Morgan Stanley raised their price target on shares of CACI International from $282.00 to $286.00 and gave the company an equal weight rating in a report on Monday, June 14th.
+Barclays raised their price target on shares of CACI International from $250.00 to $300.00 and gave the company an overweight rating in a report on Monday, April 26th.
+Finally, Wells Fargo & Company initiated coverage on shares of CACI International in a research note on Tuesday, May 18th.
+They set an overweight rating and a $311.00 price objective for the company.
+Two equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+CACI International currently has an average rating of Buy and a consensus target price of $285.88.

-In related news, Director William S. Wallace sold 167 shares of the firm’s stock in a transaction that occurred on Monday, August 9th.
-The stock was sold at an average price of $252.40, for a total transaction of $42,150.80.
-Following the completion of the sale, the director now directly owns 4,187 shares of the company’s stock, valued at approximately $1,056,798.80.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-1.56% of the stock is currently owned by company insiders.
+In other CACI International news, Director William S. Wallace sold 167 shares of the business’s stock in a transaction dated Monday, August 9th.
+The shares were sold at an average price of $252.40, for a total transaction of $42,150.80.
+Following the sale, the director now directly owns 4,187 shares in the company, valued at $1,056,798.80.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+1.56% of the stock is owned by corporate insiders.

 A hedge fund recently bought a new stake in CACI International stock.
-OLD Mission Capital LLC bought a new position in shares of CACI International Inc (NYSE:CACI) during the 3rd quarter, according to its most recent 13F filing with the SEC.
-The fund bought 3,383 shares of the information technology services provider’s stock, valued at approximately $721,000.
-85.66% of the stock is currently owned by institutional investors.
+OLD Mission Capital LLC purchased a new stake in CACI International Inc (NYSE:CACI) in the third quarter, according to its most recent filing with the SEC.
+The fund purchased 3,383 shares of the information technology services provider’s stock, valued at approximately $721,000.
+85.66% of the stock is owned by hedge funds and other institutional investors.

 About CACI International